 Did you know that we have tiny chunk of Germany in St. Charles County?
 And a bit of France out by Ste Genevieve?
-My personal favorite is the Yellow Farmhouse in Defiance, off the Katy trail.
 If you’re the athletic type, you can park your car at the Augusta trail head and peddle to Defiance while visiting a winery or two along the way.
 The Augusta trail head is by Augusta Brewing, with a very nice patio/lawn dining set up.
 In between is Sugar Creek Winery.
 The Good News Brewing Co recently opened in Defiance right off the trail!

 For even more ideas on wine tours, check out the Wine Country site by the department of tourism.